-\ Must be matriculated in professional program or receive special written permission from the Program Director or instructor.
+^{} Must be matriculated in professional program or receive special written permission from the Program Director or instructor.
+Prerequisites and corequisites are listed in parentheses.

 Respiratory Therapy

 Respiratory Therapists are health care specialists who evaluate, test and treat people with breathing disorders.
 They are also a vital member of the hospital's emergency response team, guarding the airway and adjusting life support equipment.